EEESocbitmesra/DEV_WEEK/README2.md

     Resource Links :
     - <a href="https://www.w3schools.com/css/default.asp">w3schools</a>
     - <a href="https://developer.mozilla.org/en-US/docs/Web/CSS">MDN web docs</a>
-    - List of important things to learn in CSS :
+    - List of important topics to learn in CSS :
         - [ ] Different type of Stylesheets
         - [ ] Selectors
         - [ ] Basic Styling such as font-size, width, etc.